-The Prime Minister of Western Australia Mark McGowan and Transport Minister Rita Saffioti unveiled at Bunbury Station the design of the two new AUD 54 million (USD 36.5 million) Australind diesel trains for South-West rail network, built by Alstom.
+The Premier of Western Australia Mark McGowan and Transport Minister Rita Saffioti unveiled at Bunbury Station the design of the two new AUD 54 million (USD 36.5 million) Australind diesel trains for South-West rail network, built by Alstom.

 The railcar sets, being built by Western Australian workers in Bellevue, are expected to be delivered in 2022-23.
 Once the contract is finalised, Alstom will also be responsible for maintaining the fleet of rail cars for the next 30 years.